What Is The Requirement?

 Unfortunately, many of the popular, cool looking helmets are not DOT helmets.
 Before purchasing a helmet make sure it has a sticker or other packaging indicating that it meets the Federal safety standards.
 If it has a sticker, you are going to want to keep that sticker on the helmet.
 If it does not have a sticker, keep some packaging material that identifies your helmet and reflects that it meets the requirements.

 A violation of Georgia’s helmet law is a misdemeanor which carries with it a fine of up to $1,000.00 and a year in jail.
 In reality, no one goes to jail for these violations but hefty fines are frequently imposed.
 In the context of a motorcycle injury case, the ramifications for not wearing a helmet at the time of a wreck can be severe.
+If you have been injured in a crash, contact a motorcycle accident attorney as soon as possible.

 Potential Ramifications To Recovery For Your Injuries